Supply Chain Compliance Reporting: How Visual Dashboards Improve Transparency

 Documenting Risk Taxonomies

 For dashboards to function as consistent tools across departments, everyone must speak the same language when interpreting metrics.
 It means carefully documenting each data point, including definitions for risk categories and performance levels.
 These documents act as internal guidelines that prevent misinterpretation.
-When all users understand what the visuals mean, applying insights to real-world problems is easier.
+When all users understand the visuals, applying insights to real-world problems is easier.
 Moreover, documentation helps maintain continuity even as teams grow or change.
 It’s a critical step toward building long-term reliability in supply chain transparency tools.